Bridging the Synthesizability Gap in Perovskites by Combining Computations, Literature Data, and PU Learning: Results and Discussions

 \section{Results and Discussions}

 We tested three types of classifier models: a Support Vector (SV) classifier, a Random Forest (RF) classifier, and a Decision Tree (DT) classifier, each as implemented within the Scikit-learn library.
 To select the best base classifier, we rigorously trained three individual models and plotted their ROC curves along with the predicted probabilities for the test set.
 These models were trained on the combined dataset of unlabeled compounds (832 points) and compounds with experimental labels (239 points), within a probabilistic framework where (experimentally) unlabeled points were assigned random positive or negative labels through the ensemble learning process, as explained earlier.
 We found that each model performed significantly better than a purely random classifier, as pictured in \textbf{Figure \ref{fig:tpr_auc_comparison} (a), (b), (c)}.
 The DT classifier leads to the best performance with an area under the curve (AUC) of 0.908.
 This success can also be gleaned from the high true positive rate (TPR) of 86\% for the DT model on the cumulative random test set, pictured in \textbf{Figure \ref{fig:tpr_auc_comparison} (f)}.
 In comparison, SV and RF models show TPR values of 81\% and 84\%, respectively.
+Notably, some data points extracted from the literature populate low-probability regions.
+This is a useful outcome, as it indicates the model may be flagging false positives introduced by the automated extraction process.
 Thus, we used the DT classifier model going forward to make any new predictions.
 Optimum values of R = 10, K = 5, and T = 500 were found to yield the best AUC and TPR values for the DT model.
-Performance comparisons between different model parameters are provided in \textbf{Figure S1}. \\
+Performance comparisons between different model parameters are provided in \textbf{Figure S2}. \\